A Life in Leather — The Story of Katy Warriner

 Warriner Leather Stitching

-Every piece is designed and handcrafted by me, Katy Warriner, in my home workshop on the fringes of Dartmoor in West Devon.
+Every piece is designed and handcrafted by me, Katy Warriner, in my home workshop studio on the fringes of Dartmoor, West Devon.

-With an open-door policy, I love welcoming people to visit, chat, and see the craft in progress.
-The studio atmosphere is kept lively with strong coffee, a great playlist, an endless supply of chocolate biscuits, and the occasional snore from my four-legged friend, Murphy.
+I have an open-door policy — I love welcoming people to visit, chat, and see traditional British leatherwork in progress.
+The studio atmosphere is fuelled by strong coffee, a great playlist, an endless supply of chocolate biscuits, and the occasional snore from my four-legged workshop companion, Murphy.

 Warriner Leather Workshop Tools